 If you’d like to write a commentary, email American City & County Associate Editor Jason Axelrod at firstname.lastname@example.org with the following three items:

 General Commentary Submission Guidelines

 Please save your commentary as a Microsoft Word document (.doc).
-Please do not include any images within the document itself — send them separately in an email.
+Do not include any images within the document itself — send them separately in an email.
 Also, please do not include any special formatting beyond bold, italic and underlined text, as this complicates our ability to transfer the article onto our site.

 Links within commentaries are welcome, and we encourage their inclusion when they connect to sources cited in the article.
 Please use links within the article body in lieu of footnotes or endnotes.

 Underneath your headline, please include a short bio.
 Your bio should be about 50 words long and include your current job title and company.
 You should also include your contact information such as your e-mail address, phone number and website URL.
 Please also briefly describe any relevant experience in state or local government.

 Underneath your author bio, please include your byline.
 For example: By Joe Smith, president of Smith Co.

 The readers of American City & County are elected officials and department heads in city, county and state governments in the United States.
 The commentaries should address local and state government managers in a variety of disciplines.

 We have flexible deadlines and publish commentaries on a rolling basis.
 In your story pitch, please indicate when you would be able to contribute your article.

 Rules on promotion

 The articles may mention companies, organizations and products, but should not read as promotions of these entities.

-To be published in the Viewpoints blog, your article must be original and not published elsewhere.
+To be published, your commentary must be original and not published elsewhere.
 Before publishing your article, we will send you a copyright agreement to sign.